catamphetamine/libphonenumber-js/README.md

   * Fork this repo
   * `npm install`
   * `npm run metadata:update`
-  * Submit a pull request
+  * Submit a Pull Request to the main repo from the `update-metadata` branch of your fork

-`npm run metadata:update` command downloads the new [`PhoneNumberMetadata.xml`](https://github.com/googlei18n/libphonenumber/blob/master/resources/PhoneNumberMetadata.xml) into the project folder replacing the old one.
-Then it generates JSON metadata out of the XML one.
-After that it runs the tests and commits the new metadata.
+`npm run metadata:update` command creates a new `update-metadata` branch, downloads the new [`PhoneNumberMetadata.xml`](https://github.com/googlei18n/libphonenumber/blob/master/resources/PhoneNumberMetadata.xml) into the project folder replacing the old one, generates JSON metadata out of the XML one, runs the tests, commits the new metadata and pushes the commit to the remote `update-metadata` branch of your fork.

 Alternatively, a developer may wish to update metadata urgently, without waiting for a pull request approval.
-In this case just perform the steps described in the [Including only a specific set of countries](#including-only-a-specific-set-of-countries) section of this document (just don't pass the `--countries` option).
+In this case just perform the steps described in the [Customizing metadata](#customizing-metadata) section of this document (just don't pass the `--countries` option).

 ## React